Because of their day-to-day presence and close relationship with workers, supervisors have a significant influence on workplace safety performance.

 - Ensure there are clear policies, procedures and systems.

-Tap Into Safety’s training platform supports supervisors in their efforts to keep their workforce safe.
+Tap into Safety‘s Integrated eLearning Platform supports supervisors in their efforts to keep their workforce safe.
 The platform offers interactive and engaging hazard perception training that can be delivered via smart devices and online to reduce risk.
 Real workplace photographic, panoramic examples are used to immerse the worker in their workplace.
-Well-designed, visually pleasing, interactive, mobile and online solutions that include gamification, not only engage the user but encourage problem solving and knowledge retention with a proven effect on lowering workplace injuries.
+Well-designed, visually pleasing, interactive, mobile and online solutions that include gamification, not only engage the user but encourage problem-solving and knowledge retention with a proven effect on lowering workplace injuries.

-With our flexible per use ‘credits’ model pricing, you simply pay for what you use.
-You can purchase any number of credits at any time, that you can use within a 12-month period, before they expire.
-There are no set up fees or lock in contracts.
+With our flexible pricing model, you have two options.
+Either use our pay per use ‘credits’ model, where you can purchase any number of credits at any time, that you can use within a 12-month period before they expire.
+For this arrangement, there are no set up fees or lock-in contract.
+Or you might like one of our annual unlimited use plans.